rchirravurivenkata/Face-Recognition/README.md

 ## Introduction

-There are multiple methods in which facial recognition systems work, but in general, they work by comparing selected facial features from given image with faces within a database.
+There are multiple methods in which facial recognition systems work, but in general, they work by comparing selected facial features from a given face image within a database.

-This algorithm uses eigenfaces produced from principal component analysis.
+This algorithm uses eigenfaces yeilded using principal component analysis.